 The fall holiday season can be a wonderful time for many of us; we get to enjoy the company of loved ones and indulge in delicious holiday cooking.
 However, get togethers often include alcoholic drinks, and a day of celebration can quickly turn into a moment of tragedy.

 That’s why the National Highway Traffic Safety Administration (NHTSA) reminds us, “Don’t Wreck the Holidays”.
 Don’t make the mistake of getting behind the wheel after a “couple” of drinks.

-Your local Rio Grande Valley legal team at J. Gonzalez Law Firm wants to make sure that you and your family thoroughly enjoy the holidays, so we suggest the following steps to keep you and your family safe throughout the season:
+Your local Rio Grande Valley legal team at J. Gonzalez Injury Attorneys wants to make sure that you and your family thoroughly enjoy the holidays, so we suggest the following steps to keep you and your family safe throughout the season:

 - Determine, prior to heading out for a celebration, who the designated driver will be.